apaths/Apollo-Docs/_docs/registration/README.md

 | email            | String       | Yes      | Email used for you account       |
 | password         | String       | Yes      | Password for your account.
 Requrires 8 characters.
 One upper case.
 One lower case.
 One number |

+> Ensure you send 'Content-Type' header with value 'application/json' when sending requests.

 ## Validation